The Québec maritime Blog

 Mountain biking

 Forillon National Park also has lots to offer to mountain bike enthusiasts.
 The Les Lacs trail, rated difficult, is a must for experienced mountain bikers.
-The park also offers several gravel trails that are perfectly suited for hybrid bikes, including the La Vallée and Le Portage trails, which cross the park between L’Anse-au-Griffon and Penouille.
+The park also offers several gravel trails that are perfectly suited for hybrid bikes, including the La Vallée and Le Portage trails, both of which cross the park between L’Anse-au-Griffon and Penouille.

 Located at the heart of the Gaspé Peninsula, the Auberge de montagne des Chic-Chocs gives you access to some 200 km (125 mi.) of forest roads and trails in a beautiful mountainous environment.
-Strenuous and hilly, these routes are better suited for intermediate to advanced mountain bikers in search of adventure.
+Strenuous and hilly, these routes are best suited for intermediate to advanced mountain bikers in search of adventure.

 Fatbiking